sphinx-contrib/openapi/tests/renderers/httpdomain/rendered/v2.0/uber.yaml.rst

    **Price Estimates**

-   .. role:: raw-html-m2r(raw)
+   .. role:: raw-html-md(raw)
       :format: html

    The Price Estimates endpoint returns an estimated price range for each product offered at a given location.
-The price estimate is provided as a formatted string with the full price range and the localized currency symbol.\ :raw-html-m2r:`<br>`\ :raw-html-m2r:`<br>`\ The response also includes low and high estimates, and the `ISO 4217 <http://en.wikipedia.org/wiki/ISO_4217>`_ currency code for situations requiring currency conversion.
+The price estimate is provided as a formatted string with the full price range and the localized currency symbol.\ :raw-html-md:`<br>`\ :raw-html-md:`<br>`\ The response also includes low and high estimates, and the `ISO 4217 <http://en.wikipedia.org/wiki/ISO_4217>`_ currency code for situations requiring currency conversion.
 When surge is active for a particular product, its surge_multiplier will be greater than 1, but the price estimate already factors in this multiplier.

    :queryparam start_latitude:
       Latitude component of start location.